 - Cost: 7-day free trial, or a selection of packages upward of $79/month.

-Open Site Explorer (OSE) - explore tangible performance metrics.
+8. MOZs Link Explorer (formerly Open Site Explorer) - explore tangible performance metrics.

 Browsing the top pages of a competitor website allows you to see which content pieces have worked well for them, especially if this analysis is confined to their blog pages.
 Understanding the properties of content that performs well allows you to replicate these aspects (but never to plagiarise).

-This tool provides more advanced insights than OSE and Buzzsumo, but personal preference will dictate which tool you will spend most time with.
-Ahrefs is my favourite.
+Ahrefs provides more advanced insights than OSE and Buzzsumo, but personal preference will dictate which tool you will spend the most time with.

 By combining the insights from these tools, you will be able to paint a more detailed picture of competitors’ content.